collab-uniba/Emotion_and_Polarity_SO/README.md

 ## Fair Use Policy
 Please, cite the following paper if you intend to use our tool for your own research:
-> F. Calefato, F. Lanubile, N. Novielli. “[EmoTxt: A Toolkit for Emotion Recognition from Text](https://arxiv.org/abs/1708.03892)” To appear in *In Proceedings of the Seventh International Conference on Affective Computing and Intelligent Interaction Workshops and Demos, {ACII} Workshops 2017*, San Antonio, USA, Oct.
+> F. Calefato, F. Lanubile, N. Novielli. “[EmoTxt: A Toolkit for Emotion Recognition from Text](https://arxiv.org/abs/1708.03892)” In *Proceedings of the Seventh International Conference on Affective Computing and Intelligent Interaction Workshops and Demos, {ACII} Workshops 2017*, San Antonio, USA, Oct.
 23-26, 2017, pp. 79-80, ISBN: 978-1-5386-0563-9.

 ## Requirements
 * Ram: 8GB